Richard Leigh MBACP (Reg.and Accredited)

 Empathy – I will sense what it is like to be in your shoes and communicate this back; this in turn will help you to understand yourself better; unconditional acceptance – you will not be judged whatever the circumstances, I accept you just as you are; this in turn will help you to become more self-accepting; thirdly, genuineness – I will simply be myself throughout the sessions, not detached, but authentic and trustworthy; and this in turn will encourage you to be more real, up-front and honest with yourself.

-The non-judgmental space I provide is an opportunity for you to reflect on past and/or present experiences, negative thoughts, painful or overwhelming feelings and to explore the impact this might be having on your life, relationships, work, education, etc.
+The non-judgmental, safe space I provide is an opportunity for you to reflect on past and/or present experiences, negative thoughts, painful or overwhelming feelings, to explore the impact this might be having on your life, relationships, work, education, etc, and to give you the start you need to move forward in your life.

 I also incorporate mindfulness and CBT approach which have successfully helped adults to manage negative thoughts, compulsive self-criticism, low mood/depression and anxiety.